matthewlloyd/Llama-Mini-Firmware/README.md

 - **Prusa**.
 Stock e-steps for the stock extruder.
 - **Bondtech**.
 Preset e-steps for the [Bondtech extruder upgrade](https://www.bondtech.se/product/prusa-mini/).
-  This option assumes you have reversed the motor wiring as per Bondtech's instructions.
+  This option assumes you have reversed the motor wiring as per Bondtech's instructions - if you haven't, you can reverse the extruder motor direction using the "Reverse E" option.
-- **Bond-Rev**.
-Also preset e-steps for the [Bondtech extruder upgrade](https://www.bondtech.se/product/prusa-mini/), but this option uses negative e-steps so you don't need to reverse the motor wiring.
 - **Custom**.
 The e-steps can be configured using the jog wheel, or by sending the `M92 E<steps>` command.